MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/mkt-settings-sync.md

   - D365Mktg
 ---

-# Sync entities and track insights using Marketing data configuration
+# Sync entities and track insights using Marketing dataset configuration

 The Marketing data configuration settings allow you to choose which entities to make available for use in dynamic email content, segmentation criteria, and lead scoring in Dynamics 365 Marketing.
 Tracking insights allows you to better understand your customers and set up subscription lists and target segments for use in email-marketing campaigns.
 The Marketing data configuration settings also make dynamic field values available for use in marketing email messages as they are processed and sent.